 Who are young carers?

-Young carers are children and young people up to 25 years of age who help care for someone who has an illness, disability, mental health issue, an alcohol or drug problem, or who is frail/aged.
+Young carers are children and young people up to 25 years of age who help care for someone who has:

 What do young carers do?

-Sometimes caring for someone might impact a young person’s wellbeing, especially if they don’t have any support.
+Sometimes caring for someone might affect a young person’s wellbeing, especially if they don’t have any support.

-Young carers might not be aware that they can access help and support from a number of government and non-government agencies.
+Young carers might not know that they can get help and support from government and non-government agencies.
 It’s important they know there's help available if they need it.

 - National Young Carers